traviszuleger/mysql-contexts/README.md

 # mysql-contexts

-This README is still under construction.
-If you have dire questions, try to see the source code, everything should be documented fairly well.

 mysql-contexts provides a strongly-typed, easy way to interact with your MySQL database by interfacing and building commands for a single table through the mysql2 connector.

 # Table of Contents